Shopping in Paris

 Fashion areas:

 Traditionally the rue du Faubourg Saint Honoré has been the fashion centre of Paris – a bit like Bond Street in London.
 The best part starts from Place Beauvau ,close to the official entrance of the President’s Elysée Palace and goes along the faubourg Saint Honoré until the rue Royale passing stores like Hermès for scarves and ties (at number 24)and Gucci.
 The rue Royale is known for its Crystal shops such as Lalique and the chocolate and macaroon shop Ladurée.
-Nearby is the Madeleine Church and this square is known for its food shops, high class grocery stores as well as Caviar, Truffle and Cheese shops.

 The Avenue of the Opera has lost its sparkle but go down the rue de la Paix(at the top end) towards the Place Vendome and you are in the jewellery shop district including Cartier (on rue de la Paix), Boucheron(26 place Vendome) and Van Kleef and Arpels.
 Nearby in rue Cambon behind the Ritz Hotel is Chanel at number 31.